CloudyUnity/ScholsVault2025/Modules/EIT/Electronics/Topics/Resistors/Explanation.md

 	Apply KVL to each loop, replace $V$ with $IR$
 	Solve for each $I$,  $I < 0 \to$ Change rotation of loop Where loops touch the same branch, sum individual currents

+If a battery has internal resistance that must be factored into ohms law